Room Information and Policies

 Mod Quad: Knott Hall, Pasquerilla East Hall, Pasquerilla West Hall, Siegfried Hall

-South Quad: Alumni Hall, Badin Hall, Carroll Hall, Dillon Hall, Fisher Hall, Howard Hall, Lyons Hall, Morrissey Hall
+South Quad: Alumni Hall, Badin Hall, Carroll Hall, Dillon Hall, Fisher Hall, Howard Hall, Lyons Hall, Morrissey Hall, Pangborn Hall

-West Quad: Duncan Hall, Keough Hall, McGlinn Hall, O'Neill Family Hall, Ryan Hall, Welsh Family Hall
+West Quad: Baumer Hall, Duncan Hall, Keough Hall, McGlinn Hall, O'Neill Family Hall, Ryan Hall, Welsh Family Hall

 After receiving housing assignments, students new to the Notre Dame community often ask what a "suite" or "quad" is.
 While most residence halls have different layouts and configurations, common terminology can help students better understand room types.
 Below please find descriptions of the most common types of rooms on campus.

-There are also a very limited number of 5-person, 6-person, and 7-person suites.
+There are also a very limited number of 5-person and 6-person room configurations.

 Part of the unique character of many of the halls is that room dimensions differ for every room; because of this we are unable to provide room dimensions.

-All residence halls, with the exception of Sorin, Siegfried, Pasquerilla West, and a small portion of Lewis, are furnished with the Modular Furniture System.
+All residence halls, apart from St. Edward's Hall, are furnished with the Modular Furniture System.
 Modular furniture is designed to provide a variety of configurations based upon the room size and residents' preferences, while also ensuring students' safety and sound construction of the furniture.
-Each room on campus includes an extra-long twin bed frame and 80" mattress (which can be lofted, bunked, or separated), desk and chair, and closet/wardrobe.
-Ladders are available for beds that are lofted.
+The standard modular furniture provided for each student on campus includes an extra-long twin bed frame and 80" mattress (which can be lofted, bunked, or separated), desk and chair, and closet/wardrobe.
+Some halls feature built-in closets and wardrobes in lieu of a modular wardrobe.
 Please note that not all modular furniture looks the same.

 All furniture provided in a room must stay in the room.